An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: MPC algorithm for switched systems with MTC using move blocking

-for $k=0,\ldots,N-1$ and $m=0,\ldots,M-1$.
-The variable $x_{k|i}$ is the same as $x_k$ in \eqref{NLP-blocked} with an explicit mark on the sampling instant $i$, \rev{and $\tilde{x}_{0|i}$ denotes the measured or estimated state at the sampling instant $i$.} In \eqref{NLP-parametric}, the first blocked mode $\hat{p}_{0|i}$ is fixed by the current active mode $b_{act}$.
-Algorithm~1 summarizes the proposed MPC scheme.
-In Algorithm~1, problem \eqref{NLP-parametric} is solved repeatedly in a combination of shrinking and receding horizon fashion by varying the three parameters.
+} The variable $x_{k|i}$ is the same as $x_k$ in \eqref{NLP-blocked} with an explicit mark on the sampling instant $i$, and $\tilde{x}_{0|i}$ denotes the measured or estimated state at the sampling instant $i$.
+Algorithm~\ref{alg:mpc} summarizes the proposed MPC scheme, where problem \eqref{NLP-parametric} is solved repeatedly in a combination of shrinking and receding horizon fashion by varying the two parameters $(h, b_{act})$.

-As it can be observed in Algorithm 1, the proposed MPC algorithm contains two different phases, i.e., a shrinking horizon phase and a receding horizon phase, which are graphically illustrated in Figure 1.
+As it can be observed in Algorithm~\ref{alg:mpc}, the proposed MPC algorithm contains two different phases, i.e., a shrinking horizon phase and a receding horizon phase, which are graphically illustrated in Figure~1.
 The shrinking horizon phase consisting of $l-1$ problems and the receding horizon phase are explained in detail next.